giwaims/weather-app/README.md

 - HTTP Client: Native fetch API
 - Fonts: Poppins (main font) and Orbitron (for title)

- Architecture
+## Architecture

- Component Structure
+### Component Structure
-1. App.js - Main component that manages state and API calls
+1. `App.js` - Main component that manages state and API calls
-2. SearchBar.js - Expandable search input for location queries
+2. `SearchBar.js` - Expandable search input for location queries
-3. WeatherDisplay.js - Displays current weather conditions
+3. `WeatherDisplay.js` - Displays current weather conditions
-4. ForecastDisplay.js - Shows weather forecast for upcoming days
+4. `ForecastDisplay.js` - Shows weather forecast for upcoming days
-5. LoadingSpinner.js - Loading indicator for API requests
+5. `LoadingSpinner.js` - Loading indicator for API requests

- Data Flow
+### Data Flow
 1. User enters a city name in SearchBar
 2. App.js fetches weather data from OpenWeather API
 3. Current weather is displayed in WeatherDisplay
 4. Forecast data is processed and displayed in ForecastDisplay

- Key Features
+## Features

- 1. Expandable Search Bar
+### 1. Expandable Search Bar
 - Minimizes to an icon when not in use
 - Expands on click for clean UI
 - Handles keyboard events (Enter to search, Escape to cancel)

- 2. Weather Display
+### 2. Weather Display
 - Shows location, temperature, and conditions
 - Displays "feels like" temperature, humidity, and wind speed
 - Dynamic weather icons based on conditions

- 3. Forecast Display
+### 3. Forecast Display
 - Shows weather forecast for the next two days
 - Each forecast includes date, weather icon, temperature, and conditions
 - Horizontally scrollable on smaller screens

- 4. Responsive Design
+### 4. Responsive Design
 - Adapts to desktop, tablet, and mobile screen sizes
 - Font sizes and spacing adjust based on device width
 - Elements maintain readability and aesthetics across devices

+## Contributing
+Feel free to submit issues and enhancement requests.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+- OpenWeather API for weather data
+- React Icons for weather icons
+- Contributors and maintainers

  5. Visual Effects
 - Glass-morphism design (translucent elements with blur)